Fernando Yznaga: Early life

 (Torre Iznaga) and sugar mills in the vicinity of Trinidad, Cuba; they had connections to several Spanish aristocratic families.
 In addition to plantations in Cuba and Louisiana, his parents owned properties in New York City and Newport, Rhode Island.
 Among his siblings was Consuelo Yznaga (who married George Montagu, 8th Duke of Manchester in 1876), Natica Yznaga (who married Sir John Lister-Kaye, 3rd Baronet in 1881) and Emilie Yznaga (who never married).

-His maternal grandfather, Samuel Clements, was a steamboat captain who owned Ravenswood Place, a plantation in Concordia Parish, Louisiana, which his mother inherited upon their death.
+His maternal grandfather, Samuel Clement, was a steamboat captain who owned Ravenswood Place, a plantation in Concordia Parish, Louisiana, which his mother inherited upon their death.
 Through his sister Consuelo, he was uncle to William Montagu, 9th Duke of Manchester and two nieces, known as May and Nell, who both died of consumption before marrying.
 He was with his sister in Davos when her youngest daughter, Lady Alice (Nell), died.
 Reportedly, he "never seemed a very strong man since then," and it was said that "his constitution had never recovered from the long, nervous strain which he went through at that time."

 He was graduated from the Lawrence Scientific School at Harvard, before returning south and earning an LL.D. degree from Louisiana Law School while at his families plantation near Lake Concordia in Louisiana, where they were all well known in New Orleans society.